mirror-ru/xlsx-template/README.md

 You can pass imageRootPath option for setting the root folder for your images.

-    let option = {imageRootPath : "/path/to/your/image/dir"}
+    let option = { imageRootPath : "/path/to/your/image/dir" }
     ...
     let t = new XlsxTemplate(data, option);